A former employer hired me to set energy prices and create stupidly wicked compensation metrics for its sales team.

 My employer could have hired on someone at half my salary to handle the tasking that accompanied said status, but it didn’t.

-Later, the Sales Manager would come over to my cube in a frenzy needing to know RIGHT NOW whether I could make sense of some random calculations that were provided to him in a random, unmarked spreadsheet, which were allegedly about the feasibility of expanding into some newly unregulated territory.
-Could I decipher this spreadsheet for him?
-Like 10 minutes ago?
-In full disclosure, I may have received an email from him at 2am warning me that my expertise was needed.
-Not kidding.
+Later, the Sales Manager would come over to my cube in a frenzy needing to know RIGHT NOW whether I could make sense of some random calculations that were provided to him in a spreadsheet that contained no documentation on how to use it.

-Then, as I’m refilling my coffee, a sales team supervisor would corner me and ask if I could automate her spreadsheet that she shares with the spreadsheet-illiterate VP every morning, and that required two-hour manual updates.
+Then, as I’m refilling my coffee, a sales team supervisor would corner me and ask if I could automate her spreadsheet that she shares with the spreadsheet-illiterate VP every morning – a spredsheet that required two-hour manual updates.
 EVERY.
-FREAKIN’.
+FREAKIN.
 DAY.

 What does all this have to do with you, dear reader?